-At its core, ISS is a policy-based organization, and we believe the use of a series of published voting policies provides a very practical and transparent check on the integrity and independence of ISS' research and vote recommendations.
-Our policy-based approach also provides for a transparent and consistent methodology with which to evaluate shareholder proposals.
+At its core, ISS Governance is a policy-based organization, and we believe the use of a series of published ISS voting policies provides a very practical and transparent check on the integrity and independence of ISS research and vote recommendations.
+Our policy-based approach also provides for a transparent and consistent methodology with which investors can evaluate both management and shareholder proposals.